evildmp/afraid-to-commit/docs/testing.rst

 https://docs.djangoproject.com/en/1.5/intro/tutorial05/#we-identify-a-bug

-Following good Git working practices, before you change a single byte of code, create a new branch to work in::
+Following good Git working practices, *before you change a single byte of code*, create a new branch to work in::

     git checkout -b test-for-published-recently